Enolekoi/DesyPulseReconstruction/README.md

 Most parameters for training can be changed in `./config.py`.

 ## Files
+The labview and additional directories contain not up to date files, that will be replaced later.

 Some test scripts are placed inside the `./test/` directory.
 They can be called by `python -m test.module_name`

 Python modules are placed inside the `./modules/` directory.